HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_clusters/rm_production_cluster.md

 Before HCL Digital Experience 8.5, you were required to install and configure WebSphere Virtual Enterprise to set up a dynamic cluster.
 Now, the virtual enterprise component is integrated with the application server.
 Therefore, you do not need to install and configure WebSphere Virtual Enterprise before you set up a dynamic cluster.

+!!!remember
-**Remember:** Ensure that you configure the web server plug-in after you transfer your database.
+    Ensure that you configure the web server plug-in after you transfer your database.

-# Who should use this roadmap
+## Who should use this roadmap

 Use this roadmap if you are an organization with the following requirements: